Fellow Since 1996

 African Environmental Action Network (EANet-Africa)

-This profile was prepared when Victor Fodeke was elected to the Ashoka Fellowship in 1996.
+This description of Victor Fodeke's work was prepared when Victor Fodeke was elected to the Ashoka Fellowship in 1996.

 The New Idea